matgarz/SOENproject/ContributionsFolder/JonathanLebeauLemieux_40251138.md

 - Verify task breakdown for user stories are all assigned to team members.
 - Ensure meeting minutes are consistent and accurate.

-Total time spent: 235 minutes (~3 hours 55 minutes)
+Total time spent during Sprint #1: 235 minutes (~3 hours 55 minutes)